Data & Analysis Center for Software

+This organization was consolidated into the Cyber Security and Information Systems Information Analysis Center (CSIAC).

 DACS is chartered to collect, analyze, and disseminate information relating to the software domain to the DoD Software Engineering community, which includes Defense contractors and the academic community as well.
 DACS serves as an information broker, identifying resources that exist within the global community and making those resources available to the community through outreach venues such as an information rich web site, technical reports, technical journals and a variety of services offered free of charge.

 Additionally, DACS, like all DTIC managed IACs, is a contract vehicle that serves the DoD by expediting the process for DoD components to acquire the services of commercial and academic providers to accomplish technical area tasks.

 DACS Mission, Charter and History

 DACS Mission and Charter

 The mission of DACS, like the other IACs in the DTIC IAC Program, is:

 DACS receives its authority to operate from the following DoD Directives and Instructions, which constitute the IAC Charter.